-The decision about who you need to attend a meeting depends on what you want to accomplish in the meeting.
+The decision about who you need to attend a meeting depends on what you want to accomplish.
 This may seem too obvious to state, but it's surprising how many meetings occur without the right people there.

 This can result either in people not committing to come to further meetings (if it is a group that is supposed to be meeting regularly) or not completing their actions because they do not feel the benefit of the meeting.